guido57/EBAZ4205_HDMI/README.md

 * Insert the just programmed SD card into the EBAZ4205 and power supply it
 * After a few seconds, you'll see the colorbars on the HDMI monitor

-This solution is not trivial at all, because it lets you to do all the things listed in the "Description", approaching the complex world of Zynq-7000 (FPGA programming + Embedded Linux building) step bt step.
+This solution is not trivial at all, because it lets you to do all the things listed in the "Description", approaching the complex world of Zynq-7000 (FPGA programming + Embedded Linux building) step by step.

 ## Hardware Requirements
 * EBAZ4205 (with or without 25MHz crystal)